apache/celeborn/docs/migration.md

     | GET /isShutdown                | GET /api/v1/workers                      | get the isShutdown field in response        |
     | GET /unavailablePeers          | GET /api/v1/workers/unavailable_peers    |                                             |
     | POST /exit                     | POST /api/v1/workers/exit                |                                             |

+- Since 0.6.0, the RESTful api `/listTopDiskUsedApps` both in Master and Worker has been removed.

 ## Upgrading from 0.5.0 to 0.5.1